 The break even analysis calculator is designed to demonstrate how many units of your product must be sold to make a profit.
 View a report to see a detailed look at the profit generated at each sales volume level.

-Many businesses find it difficult to reach the next level after a growth plateau without taking out a small business loan.
-Before committing to borrowing money, there are some calculations you can do to determine if a small business loan is right for you.
+Many businesses find it difficult to reach the next level without taking out a small business loan.
+Before borrowing money, there are some calculations you can do to determine if a small business loan is right for you.

 Use the amortizing loan calculator to calculate your loan amount based on your desired payment.
 Or, enter in the loan amount to calculate your monthly payment.
 You can examine your principal balances by payment, total of all payments made, and total interest paid.